Have you ever wondered how a florist comes up with bouquet designs? The short answer may surprise you.

 Shape.
-It’s all about shape.
+It’s all about the shape of flowers.

 If a bride can send me a photo of the general shape they are looking for then I can come up with the florals to achieve it.
 A lot of brides get stuck on finding bouquets that look almost exactly like they want color-wise.
 But I can create a bouquet in any combination of colors as long as I know the shape you are going for.